JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7991 days**.

-And here is a just a random fact -  **96% of people put the peanut butter on first when making a peanut butter and jelly sandwich**.
+And here is a just a random fact -  **In the last 30 years, only seven people have been killed by a polar bear in Canada**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)